 Swann lived in Santa Cruz during her last years, attending Santa Cruz Friends Meeting.
 The Resource Center for Nonviolence hosted a 90th birthday celebration with Marjorie Swann in 2012, when friends and relatives from around the United States shared stories about the rich life of the groundbreaking activist.

 “I feel so fortunate to have met Marjorie Swann,” said Candace Laning, staff member for the Resource Center for Nonviolence in Santa Cruz.
 “Her example as a mother who was an amazing activist tells me that it is possible to love my family and my world and take creative action for policies that enable all families to live in peace and justice.”

 A memorial meeting for worship will be hosted by the Santa Cruz Friends Meeting Saturday, August 16, 10:30 AM, at the Friends Meeting House, 225 Rooney Street, Santa Cruz.

 The Joan Baez Benefit Concert for the Resource Center for Nonviolence Building for the Future Campaign, on Friday, May 9, at the Rio Theatre in Santa Cruz, is nearly sold out.
 There are no more tickets available through Ticketweb, the Rio Theatre or Tomboy.

-RCNV has begun a Waiting List for a very limited number of Sponsorship seats (for $100 per ticket – $10,000 or more Sponsor donation) available only through RCNV.
+RCNV has begun a Waiting List for a very limited number of Sponsorship seats (Sliding Scale $100 per ticket up to $10,000 or more Sponsor donation) available only through RCNV.
+Please be as generous as possible.
 We cannot promise that being on the Waiting List will result in tickets.
 Contact us

 We had no idea the concert tickets would go so quickly!
 Thank you for your support!